Metro & Snow

-Each year, Metro prepares for winter weather by planning alternate bus routes for snowy conditions, maintaining communication tools to keep riders informed about weather-related service changes, and having an Emergency Service Network (ESN) that operates during the most severe conditions.
-This guide will help you learn how you can get the most out of Metro’s winter weather preparations.
-We want to get you where you’re going safely!
+Metro prepares for winter weather by planning alternate bus routes for snowy conditions, maintaining communication tools to keep riders informed about weather-related service changes, and having an Emergency Snow Network (ESN) that operates during the most severe conditions.
+This guide will help you learn how you can get the most out of Metro's winter weather preparations.

-When streets are snowy or icy, Metro may reroute buses away from hills onto less-steep roads, or shift buses from neighborhood streets onto arterials that are more likely to be plowed.
+When streets become snowy or icy, Metro may reroute buses away from hills and onto less-steep roads, or shift buses from neighborhood streets onto arterials that are more likely to be plowed.

 To find the planned snow route for your bus, see the map printed in your route timetable or look up your route map using the search box provided.

 The timetable maps show regular routes along with a dashed line indicating snow routes.

 Sign up for Metro Transit Alerts.
 Metro will e-mail or text you about any changes in service for the bus routes you select.
 You can also visit and >bookmark the Metro Online Alerts & Updates to find changes to bus service due to snow or other disruptions, the Snow, Ice & Flood map, a list of rerouted buses, links to descriptions of snow routes, and Metro's ESN.